Value of Loeffler’s Mansion Dropped $6M Overnight—and Nobody Can Explain Why

 At the time their home’s value dropped, Loeffler and her husband were fixtures in Atlanta’s business, philanthropy, and society circles, and were also active in fundraising and giving for political candidates.
 But neither held public office of any kind.
 Loeffler was floated as a possible Senate candidate in 2014, but it was not until December 2019 that Republican Gov. Brian Kemp announced he would appoint her to the seat being vacated by former Sen. Johnny Isakson (R-GA).

-Several Georgia-based property tax and real estate experts, speaking on background, told The Daily Beast that the decline in Descante’s value was very unusual.
+Several Georgia-based property-tax and real-estate experts, speaking on background, told The Daily Beast that the decline in Descante’s value was very unusual.
 One reason is the sheer magnitude of it, often seen only when a property sustains serious damage.
 “Did they demolish the house?” quipped one Atlanta property tax guru, after the appraisal pattern at Descante was described to them by The Daily Beast.

 Some longtime observers of Fulton County’s government speculated that the value drop may have been the result of some deliberate readjustment of the home’s value—or simply an error on the part of the assessor’s office.
 Either way, the move cost the county a significant amount of money.